Lampe2020/L2DB/SPEC.md

 Removes the given key along with its value from the DB.
 In file mode this function renames the key to `---deleted---`, removes its value and sets its type to `nul`, no matter if it already exists.
-If the key doesn't already exist, it raises a `L2DBKeyError` exception with the message `{{key}} could not be found`, with `key` in single quotes unless it contains single quotes, in that case with double quotes and any contained double quotes escaped with a backslash.
+If the key doesn't already exist, it raises a `L2DBKeyError` exception with the message `{{key}} could not be found`, with `key` in single quotes and any contained single quotes escaped with a backslash.

 ### `convert()`